vortext/esther/README.md

 - **Keywords** The #keywords are automatic summarization with will later be used to enable search and facilitate Retrieval Augmented Generation.
 - **Imagination** What Esther currently "imagines", this serves to embed a inner state ... and one day maybe we can make images from them (seems like a cool idea).

 One weird thing to note when doing structured responses with LLMs like this: order matters.
-Again, it's just a wall of text.
+Since it's just a completion of a wall of text.

-On the TODO list is implementing better prompt generation via Approximate Nearest Neighbor based RAG (likely using [hnswlib](https://github.com/nmslib/hnswlib) or similar via JNA).
+On the TODO list is implementing better prompt generation via Approximate Nearest Neighbor based RAG (likely using [hnswlib](https://github.com/nmslib/hnswlib) or [mrpt](https://github.com/vioshyvo/mrpt) via JNA).
-But, in order to properly test that I also need to write tests and data generation pipelines.
+But in order to properly test and design that I also need to write tests and data generation pipelines.
 There are no tests, and hence I've been postponing that by playing with the models or implementing silly other things.

 # UI quirks
 The page refreshes at midnight when it's a new day.
 Every day is a new page.
-At first I really liked the idea of having the past days to be inaccessible (in a sort of everything is ephemeral kind of way) but I'll probably end up writing some sort of calendar UI.
+At first I really liked the idea of having the past days to be inaccessible (in a sort of everything is ephemeral and life is fleetingly forgotten kind of way) but I'll probably end up writing some sort of calendar UI.
-Also funny: the speed of bouncy loading animation is based on sentiment analysis, it's subtle but it's there.
+Also funny: the speed of the bouncy loading animation is based on sentiment analysis, it's subtle but it's there.

 ## Technical stuff
 Currently Esther is only confirmed working on Debian based Linux (I use Xubuntu).
 In the future Docker builds will become available as well as stand-alone installers.
+The main reason is because the minification code uses a binary version of [minify](https://github.com/tdewolff/minify) which is silly but all the other JavaScript based tools I honestly find dreadful.
+I could compile it to LLVM maybe?

 ### GraalVM
 Esther runs Clojure on GraalVM because it uses JavaScript polyglot in order to use some libraries I was to lazy to find or write a JVM alternative for.